Disappearance of Maura Murray: Prior to disappearance

-In November 2003, three months before her disappearance, Murray admitted to using a stolen credit card to order food from several restaurants, including one in Hadley, Massachusetts.
+In November 2003, three months before her disappearance, Murray admitted to using a stolen credit card to order food from several local restaurants.
 The charge was continued in December, to be dismissed after three months' good behavior.

-On the evening of February 5, 2004, while she was on duty at her campus-security job, Murray spoke on the phone with her older sister, Kathleen.
-They discussed Kathleen's relationship problems with her fiancé.
+On the evening of February 5, 2004, while she was on duty at her security job on the UMass Amherst campus, Murray spoke on the phone with her older sister, Kathleen, discussing the latter's relationship problems with her fiancé.
 Around 10:30 p.m., while still on her shift, Murray reportedly broke down in tears.
 When her supervisor arrived at her desk, Murray was "just completely zoned out.
 No reaction at all.
 She was unresponsive."
-The supervisor escorted Murray back to her dorm room around 1:20 am.
+The supervisor escorted Murray back to her dorm room around 1:20 a.m.
 When asked what was wrong, Murray said two words: "My sister."
-The contents of this call remained unknown until October 2017, when Kathleen publicly explained the conversation: Kathleen, a recovering alcoholic, had been discharged from a rehabilitation clinic that evening, and on the way home, her fiancé took her to a liquor store, which caused an emotional breakdown.
+The exact contents of this call would remain unknown until October 2017, when Kathleen publicly explained the conversation: Kathleen, an alcoholic, had been discharged from a rehabilitation clinic that evening, and on the way home, her fiancé took her to a liquor store, which caused a relapse.